uptonking/note4yaoo/read-docs-react-p1-main-concepts.md

 - React treats components starting with lowercase letters as DOM tags.
 - We recommend naming props from the component’s own point of view rather than the context in which it is being used.
 - extract components
-  - Extracting components might seem like grunt work at first, but having a palette of reusable components pays off in larger apps.
   - A good rule of thumb is that if a part of your UI is *used several times* (Button, Panel, Avatar), or is *complex enough* on its own (App, FeedStory, Comment), it is a good candidate to be extracted to a separate component
 - Such functions are called “pure” because they do not attempt to change their inputs, and always return the same result for the same inputs.
 - All React components must act like pure functions with respect to their props.